dprymudrau/ZebrunnerAgent/README.md

 3. `Locale` - provides a method to add a locale to test run
 4. `Log` - provides a possibility to send log messages to test case
 5. `Screenshot` - helps when you need to attach a screenshot to test case
-6. `TestRail`, `Xray`, `Zephyr` - performs syncing test executions with external Test Case Managements systems
+6. `TestRail`, `Xray`, `Zephyr` - performs syncing test executions with external Test Case Management systems

 ## Test maintainer
 If you wish to assign a test maintainer for your test case, you can set maintainer's Zebrunner username value to `testMaintainer` variable in test case: